Écarté: Ranks

+Betting

 As an old casino game, betting was originally a central feature of Écarté.
-While this aspect of the game can be simulated with chips similar to Poker or Napoleon (card game), another mechanic that is occasionally used is to permit players to propose to "double" the point value of the hand then in play.
+While this aspect of the game can be simulated with chips similar to Poker or Napoleon, another mechanic that is occasionally used is to permit players to propose to "double" the point value of the hand then in play.
 This is functionally similar to raising the bet for the hand, though without the necessity of chips or money.

 The proposal can be made by either player at any time before the commencement of the third trick (i.e., the mid-point of the hand), and if the other player accepts, the total point value of the hand is doubled for whoever wins (including any points scored due to the vulnerability of one of the players).
 If the other player declines, however, the hand is immediately concluded (similar to folding in Poker) and the proposing player awarded points as if they had taken a majority of the tricks, but had not taken the vole (i.e., one point in a standard hand, or two points if the player declining to double the value of the hand was vulnerable).

 This mechanic permits for some additional complex strategies, such as bluffing.

 A similar variation allows either player to "offer[] the point to the opponent," similar to folding in Poker.
 If the opponent accepts the offer, the hand is immediately concluded and scored as if the opponent had won "the point" (i.e., three or four out of the five available tricks).
 If the opponent declines the offer, however, they are "bound to win the vole."
 If they do so, scoring proceeds as normal, but if the player declining the offer fails to win the vole (i.e., if the player who initially offered to fold takes at least one trick), then the player who made the initial offer scores two points.
 It is unclear from the sources for this variation whether there is any kind of rule on how late in the hand a player is permitted to make an offer, or whether the offer can be made at any time during the course of a hand.
+Logic would seem to dictate that the offer must come at least prior to the midpoint of the hand (i.e., the third trick), or the offering player would not be offering anything of value to their opponent.
+If the offering player had already won one of the first three tricks, for instance, then the opposing player would not be able to win the vole; and if the opposing player had already won three tricks, they would already be entitled to score the point being offered.
+For these reasons, it may be that "offering the point to the opponent" is only permitted in the phase before play begins.

+Bourré

 Bourré is sometimes considered a variant of Écarté for more than two players.